 Hello!
-My name is Julee Evans and I am excited to start my fifth year at Buckner Fanning School at Mission Springs (BFSMS) where I will be able to share in a love for God and help students become the best they can be; both educationally and spiritually.
+My name is Julee Evans and I am excited to start my sixth year at Buckner Fanning School at Mission Springs (BFSMS) where I will be able to share in a love for God and help students become the best they can be; both educationally and spiritually.

 Here is a little bit about me: I am married and have two children.
 My daughter is a Baylor graduate and my son attends UTSA.
 My husband works as IT Tech support.
 I taught in the North East School District for more than 29 years in 1st, 2nd, and 3rd grades.
 I was honored by receiving Campus Teacher of the Year twice.
 I grew up in Honolulu, Hawaii where I attended Punahou School from Kindergarten through 12th grade.
 I attended Texas Christian University and then transferred to Washington State University to finish out my degree in elementary education.
 After graduating, I moved to San Antonio and started working for North East ISD.
 I attended Southwest Texas State University where I received a Master's Degree in elementary education.